tritonmc/triton-website/backend/docs/markdown/twin.md

 ![TWIN Empty Page](/documentation/images/twin1.png)

 You will be presented with a search bar, an add button and a save button.
 There are also undo and redo buttons, but those are hidden until they are available.
-If you have any language items, you'll also see those in the page.
+If you have any language items, you'll also see those on the page.
 If not, a message saying `No items found` will show up (like above).

 ### Adding/Removing a Language Item